raharrasy/RL2019-BaseCodes/Exercise2/README.md

 ## Working on Task 2

 ### Minimum working example
-A minimum working example of how agents interact with the environment is provided in `RandomAgentExample/DiscretizedRandomAttackingController.py`
+A minimum working example of how the agent interacts with the environment is provided in `RandomAgentExample/DiscretizedRandomAttackingController.py`

-To start this task, you must first understand how to connect your agents to the HFO server.
+To start this task, you must first understand how to connect your agent to the HFO server.
 In the working example, this is provided in line 19-20.
 At the beginning of each episode, the agent will then need to get an initial state from the environment.
 An example on how to do this is provided in line 26.

 You then need to implement algorithms that choose actions to take given a certain state.
-Then, pass your action of choice through the provided `step` function in line 30.
+Then, pass the selected action through the provided `step` function in line 30.
 As a response, the environment will respond by providing your agent with the next state, reward, and episode completion information.

 To run your implementation and display the environment through the visualizer, do the following steps: